- A lien is a legal filing that gives a lender the right to your property or assets if you fail to repay a loan.

 Lending money is risky, which is why lenders often protect their investments with liens, which are legal filings that allow them to claim a piece of property if the borrower defaults on repayment.
 If the lender has secured the loan through a lien, you can't meet your monthly payments, and the lender has tried to settle the debt, they can usually sell the assets you've put up as collateral to cover their loss.

 Liens can also be placed on loans when they're initially taken out, because a lien acts as the vehicle for securing business assets to cover a loan.

 What is a lien, and how does it work?

 A lien gives a lender a legal claim or right to property or assets you own because you owe them money.
 Lenders keep this claim until you pay down your debt.

-"Liens secure a [financial] obligation," said Stuart Wolfe, a lawyer who represents banks with the firm Wolfe & Wyman.
+"Liens secure a financial obligation," said Stuart Wolfe, a lawyer who represents banks with the firm Wolfe & Wyman.
 "A lien can't exist without an obligation.
 If you pay off the financial obligation on a traditional mortgage on your house, the mortgage or deal of trust goes away because it has nothing to secure."

-Liens can be placed on real estate, equipment or pretty much any other type of personal property.
+Liens can be placed on real estate, equipment or pretty much any other type of valuable personal property.

-"The less security or liens you give the lender the more you're going to pay as a borrower on the loan," Wolfe said.
+"The less security or liens you give the lender, the more you're going to pay as a borrower on the loan," Wolfe said.
 "You're generally not going to find real financing opportunities where there's zero liens."

 Editor's note: Looking for a business loan?
 Fill out the below questionnaire to be connected with vendors that can help.